 - Staging can significantly impact how buyers perceive your property.
 Here are some key tips for staging your NYC home:

 - Declutter: Remove personal items and excess furniture.
-This not only makes your home appear larger but allows buyers to envision their own belongings in the space.
+This makes your home appear larger and allows buyers to envision their own belongings in the space.

 - Repairs and Updates: Take care of minor repairs such as leaky faucets, chipped paint, or broken tiles.
 Consider updating light fixtures or appliances if they are outdated.